A Handful of Stars at Trafalgar Studios

 The first act begins quite slowly, cementing the hierarchy of the men, while the second act sees an increase in the pace and intensity.
 The actors’ persuasive performance keeps the audience hooked, while the intimate setting of Trafalgar Studios secures a vivid atmosphere in which smoke trails from Jimmy’s cigarettes drift out among the audience.
 What begins as a slow coming-of-age tale soon explodes in an eruption of feelings and rash decisions, leaving the viewers with the captivating closure still in mind.

-A Handful of Stars is on at Trafalgar Studios until 25th July 2014, for more information or to book visit here.
+A Handful of Stars is on at Trafalgar Studios until 25th July 2014.
+For further information or to book visit the show’s website here.

 Watch a trailer for A Handful of Stars here: